Purpose (Justin Bieber album): Writing and recording

-For over a few months in 2014, he continued to teased these snippets of new songs on his social media, – none of them were released, though some were later leaked online – as well as possible collaborators, such as Ariana Grande, T-Pain, Cody Simpson and others.
+Over a few months in 2014, he continued to tease snippets of new songs on his social media, – none of them were released, though some were later leaked online – as well as possible collaborators, such as Ariana Grande, T-Pain, Cody Simpson and others.
 With Simpson, he planned to release an acoustic collaboration album, but decided to cancel; instead they released a single called "Home to Mama" in November 2014.
 His label also organized writing camps with a handful of songwriters to write songs for the singer, however he didn't feel connected with the songs.
 In November 2014, it was reported that American DJs and producers Diplo and Skrillex were working with Bieber on the album.
 Eventually, he promised a new album for 2015, declaring that it was going to be "a great new chapter for me."
 In January 2015, his manager Scooter Braun shared on his Instagram a picture of Bieber with record producer Rick Rubin, while in March 2015, in an interview for USA Today, Bieber announced he was working with Kanye West.
 During the interview, he also revealed that he had to redo the whole album since "it didn't match up to where I am now and where my head's at."
-According to himself, "What you are thinking about all the time is what you write, and now that I'm thinking about more positive things, it completely changes my music.
+According to himself, "What you are thinking about all the time is what you write, and now that I'm thinking about more positive things, it completely changes my music."

 In a July interview, he talked about working with Skrillex, saying: "Skrillex is a genius.
 He's super futuristic and I just love his sounds.
 I think being able to incorporate that sound with what I’m doing has been super cool because it's like new and fresh, and I feel like no one's done it before."
 Skrillex also commented about working with Bieber, explaining: "I heard some well-written songs that were really good that they wanted me to do production on and from there, we wrote some new songs.
 It was an opportunity to try some stuff that I had never done before and we ended up making something really unique."
 Bieber also commented about West, declaring: "I've been in the studio with him for the past month or so.
 I think that he just pushes you.
 He definitely wants it to be my way and my direction and he doesn't want to steal what I want...that's why artists love to go to him, because he pulls something out of you that other people don't."
 In August 2015, Billboard reported that Bieber was also working with Mason "MdL" Levy and Semi Precious Weapons' Justin Tranter.
 In October 2015, his manager teased a possible collaboration with American singer Halsey, while Bieber confirmed that British singer-songwriter Ed Sheeran wrote a song for the album.